dedmari/fintech-mlops/README.md

 ## Setup K8s VolumeSnapshotClass
  For creating a Volume Snapshot, a [VolumeSnapshotClass](https://netapp-trident.readthedocs.io/en/stable-v20.01/kubernetes/concepts/objects.html#kubernetes-volumesnapshotclass-objects) must be set up.
 We will create a volume snapshot class and it will be used to achieve ML versioning by leveraging NetApp Snapshot technology.

  - Let's create VolumeSnapshotClass  `netapp-csi-snapclass`  and set it to default VolumeSnapshotClass.
-In this repository, you will find a folder `netapp-snaphot-class-config` having a volume snap
+In this repository, you will find a folder `netapp-snaphot-class-config` having a VolumeSnapshotClass yaml file, namely `netapp-volume-snapshot-class.yaml`.

 ## Install Jenkins with required plugins
 We are using Jenkins for CI/CD.
 To install Jenkins on the same Kubernetes (K8s) cluster as that of Kubeflow, follow the steps mentioned underneath: